How to reduce returns on Shopify (without hurting conversion)

 |---|---|---|---|

 Most "returns were too high" stories are actually "customer expectations didn't match reality" stories.
-The customer bought what they thought the product was; the product arrived and it wasn't.
-That's not fraud, that's a product-information failure on your end.
+The customer bought what they thought the product was.
+It arrived and wasn't.
+Not fraud.
+A product-information failure on your end.

-- Fit pictures on multiple body types.
-For apparel this is now table stakes.
-For footwear, it's the difference between a 5% and a 15% return rate.
+Fit pictures on multiple body types.
+For apparel this is table stakes now.
+For footwear it's the difference between a 5% and a 15% return rate.

-- Video.
+Video.
 Any video beats no video.
-A 15-second product-rotation video reduces returns 12-18% on most categories.
+A 15-second product-rotation video reduces returns 12% to 18% in most categories.

 Sizing is a special case

 For apparel and footwear, the single biggest return lever is a usable sizing guide.
-Not a table of numbers — a calculator that takes the customer's height, weight, or known reference size (e.g., "what's your usual size in Nike?") and recommends the closest fit.
+Not a table of numbers, a calculator that takes the customer's height, weight, or known reference size ("what's your usual size in Nike?") and recommends the closest fit.

-Merchants who add a calculator like this see sizing returns drop 15-25% with no impact on conversion.
+Merchants who add a calculator like this see sizing returns drop 15% to 25% with no impact on conversion.
 Calculators that require the customer to measure their body see almost no adoption.
-Comparison-based calculators work; measurement-based don't.
+Comparison-based calculators work.
+Measurement-based don't.

 Customers who understand their order return less.
 Send the right information at the right time.

-- Shipped email with care / setup instructions.
+Shipped email with care or setup instructions.
 For furniture, assembly.
 For cosmetics, patch-test recommendations.
 For electronics, "please read the setup guide before calling support."
 This resets expectations before the product arrives.

-- Delivery-day email with usage tips.
-A 200-word email explaining how to use the product properly reduces the "didn't like it" returns by 5-10% on most categories.
+Delivery-day email with usage tips.
+A 200-word email explaining how to use the product properly reduces the "didn't like it" returns by 5% to 10% in most categories.

 These emails also surface the customer issue early, giving your support team a chance to save the customer before they initiate a return through your portal.
-Saved returns have 3-4x the LTV of returns you accept.
+Saved returns have 3x to 4x the LTV of returns you accept.

 Here is where most merchants get stuck.
 They know some customers are abusing the policy.
 They also know that tightening the policy for everyone will tank conversion.
 The answer is obvious in retrospect: treat different customers differently.